 Waste

-PPG recognizes the importance of moving toward a circular economy.
+PPG recognizes the importance of prioritizing a circular economy for our customers and our operations.

-Beyond the environmental benefits, reducing waste and increasing resource efficiency helps lower our costs and supports our continued success.
+Beyond the environmental benefits, reducing waste and increasing resource efficiency helps lower our costs and supports operational efficiency.
 We consider circularity in our product design, use raw materials as efficiently as possible, minimize operational waste and promote reuse and recycling throughout our value chain.

 Reduction of total waste intensity